Young skiers brave a cold Jr. Birkie

 The Junior Birkie Individual Race is part of the 2019-20 CXC Youth Cup for U12 and U14 age categories.
 Licensed skiers are seeded and earn points in the CXC Youth Cup overall standings.

-The top three finishers in each age group plus the Hayward skiers in this year's Ju-
+The top three finishers in each age group plus the Hayward skiers in this year’s Junior Birkie were:

 U8 boys: Tor Skadberg, Knife River, Minnesota, 8:55; Eilev Osthus, Duluth, 9:01; Kilian Adams, Chaska, Minnesota, 9:12.